TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/005 Model classes.md

 ### User

 We also need a User object.
-Create a new class, "User", it should look like this:
+Create a new class, "User", inside the "Models" directory.
+It should look like this:

 ```csharp
 public class User